gportay/cqfd6/README.md

 ### Release

-The `release` command behaves exactly like `run`, but creates a release tarball for your project additionally.
+The `release` command string behaves exactly like `run`, but creates a release tarball for your project additionally.
 The release files (as specified in your `.cqfdrc`) will be included inside the release archive.

     $ cqfd release